Fred Schwarz: Career

 His third book was the autobiographical Beating the Unbeatable Foe: One Man's Victory over Communism, Leviathan, and the Last Enemy, published in 1996.
 The foreword reproduces a letter in which US President Ronald Reagan, with whom Schwarz had been friendly for many years, wrote (on 4 January 1990): "Fred, you're to be commended for your tireless dedication in trying to ensure the protection of freedom and human rights."
 The book included accolades by William F. Buckley Jr., Reed Irvine, John Stormer, and others.
 In acknowledgement of Schwarz's influence upon Reagan's anticommunist policies and rhetoric, speechwriter Anthony R. Dolan sent Schwarz a copy of Reagan's Evil Empire speech with the note: “I thought you might like to see the oak tree that has grown from the acorn which you planted so many years ago.”

-His fourth book, published posthumously in 2011 and co-authored with David A. Noebel, was You Can Still Trust the Communists: To be Communists, Socialists, and Progressives Too.
+You Can Trust the Communists (to be Communists) was re-published posthumously in 2011 with additional chapters added by David A. Noebel, under the title You Can Still Trust the Communists: To be Communists, Socialists, and Progressives Too.
+Schwarz had no input into the additional chapters, nor did he endorse them, as they were written and published after his death.
 The book included an encomium from Phyllis Schlafly that said, "Dr. Fred Schwarz is one of America’s great heroes.
 In his 50 years of work in the United States, he trained a whole generation to recognize the evil and the danger of Communism at home and abroad.
 He was a major force in building the conservative anti-Communist movement and in supporting Ronald Reagan’s goal of defeating the 'evil empire'."

-Though some critics and supporters have sought to depict Schwarz as right wing, he eschewed the label, stating in Time magazine, "We are not angels; we have neither right wings, left wings or any wings."
+Though some critics and supporters have sought to depict Schwarz as conservative and right wing, he eschewed both labels, stating in Time magazine, "We are not angels; we have neither right wings, left wings or any wings."
 He insisted that the purpose of his work was bipartisan opposition to Communism grounded in a knowledge of its fundamental doctrines.

 In 1936, while a student at the University of Queensland, Schwarz established the University of Queensland Medical Society (UQMS), a medical student's union.
 He pursued industrial action before and after his graduation, successfully ensuring better treatment and higher wages for graduating medical students.
 In Schwarz's obituary Derek H. Meyers wrote, "Although this industrial action seemed scandalous to older doctors at the time, it is clear that every graduate of an Australian medical school since then owes a debt of gratitude to Fred."

 As a notable authority on the ideology, Schwarz expressed sympathy for the appeal of Communism.
 Appearing on Firing Line with William F. Buckley, he asserted that arguments that Communists are unintelligent, "psychological misfits" are puerile, and that he considered the "Communist critique and analysis of capitalism" to be understandably persuasive to those convinced of capitalism's role in the creation of poverty and war.